bempp/kifmm/paper/paper.md

 # Statement of need

 Previous high-performance codes for computing kiFMMs include [@Malhotra2015; @wang2021exafmm].
 Both of these efforts are provided as templated C++ libraries with optimisations specialised for x86 architectures.
-Notably, neither softwares is well optimised for Arm targets which are becoming more common as both commodity and HPC platforms.
+Notably, neither softwares is well optimised for Arm targets which are becoming more common as both commodity and HPC platforms, additionally neither supports BLAS based M2L operations which we show in [@Kailasa2024] to be highly competitive with their FFT based approach, able to handle multiple sets of source densities, and are well suited to modern hardware with a simple specification.

 Our principle contributions with `kifmm-rs` are: